All Episodes

 You're breaking some bureaucratic rule every minute of the day.

-Uh a thing isn't wrong because it's illegal, it's illegal because it's wrong.
+A thing isn't wrong because it's illegal.

-And mail a business model that requires you to mail baby heads around the country, uh fit, healthy, full term babies, you know, viable babies in the third trimester, you chop off the head and mail it to some guy who wants to perform research on it.
+And a business model that requires you to mail baby heads around the country, fit, healthy, full-term babies, you know, viable babies in the third trimester.

-Uh just because it sounds slightly more scientific than the ISIS lads who like to chop off heads for fun.
+Just because it sounds slightly more scientific than the ISIS lads who like to chop off heads for fun.

-The uh ISIS stock market was down today, and I thought it was something to do with Joe Biden's announcement.
+The ISIS stock market was down today, and I thought it was something to do with Joe Biden's announcement.

-But if you're if you're saying I sh I shouldn't be upset about baby heads being mailed around because it's legal.
+But if you're saying I shouldn't be upset about baby heads being mailed around because it's legal, everything is legal until it isn't.

-Uh a thing isn't wrong because it's illegal, it's illegal because it's wrong.
+A thing isn't wrong because it's illegal.

-Now we've had bad news, a lot of bad things today, and I want to talk about a good news story.
+And I want to talk about a good news story.

 And it's about this French train.

-This train I think was going from Paris to Amsterdam.
+This train, I think, was going from Paris to Amsterdam.

-Uh he was a Moroccan who'd visited Syria, the guy who started shooting.
+He was a Moroccan who'd visited Syria, the guy who started shooting.

-It was in fact two US service members, uh one from the National Guard, one from the Air Force, and a civilian buddy from middle school, these three young Americans, uh, and they were unarmed, but they saw this guy.
+It was, in fact, two U.S. service members, one from the National Guard, one from the Air Force, and a civilian buddy from middle school.

 When they started to move, a British businessman joined in.